 Environmental problems have always been a hot topic for debating in recent years.
-I think it is definitely true because the majority of people were not conscious of the importance of the environment issues.
+I think it is definitely true because the majority of people were not conscious of the importance of environmental issues.
 From my perspective, I totally agree that many people do not care enough about the environment.

 On the one hand, environmental problems may not have a huge impact on individuals.
-There were numerous people, who did not like to go out for jogging, did not pay attention about the environment atmosphere.
-As a result, they did not want to help garbage reduction or plastic-consuming campaigns and they would have bad awareness of the environment.
-For example, residents understand that observing a trash in the street is wrong, but they do not want to take their responsibility to clean that.
-In addition, people were too lazy to mind the environment issues.
+There were numerous people, who did not like to go out for jogging, did not pay attention to the environment.
+As a result, they did not want to help with garbage reduction or plastic-consuming campaigns and they would have bad awareness of the environment.
+For example, residents understand that observing trash in the street is wrong, but they do not want to take responsibility to clean it.
+In addition, people were too lazy to care about environmental issues.
 This led to the consequence that they have been tired of making their houses cleaned and this also made them think that workers who did the cleaning should take their job.